Academic Advising

 Transfer Students

 Certain paperwork/procedures must be completed when a transfer class is approved for the major/minor, so there is often a lag between the Department approving a transfer course and it showing up correctly in your Degree Evaluation.
-If you are worried about a particular course, check with the Department’s program assistant as to its status.
+If you are worried about a particular course, check with Sociology's Program Assistant.

 Courses transferred in at less than 4 credits per class